-The Action Plan was initially completed in June, 2015, and will be submitted to the DEQ with JMU's MS4 Program Annual Report for the reporting period of July 1, 2014 through June 30, 2015.
-Should the Action Plan need to be updated to reflect new project opportunities, to address projects deemed infeasible, or for any other reason, updates will be submitted to the Department in accordance with the Program Plan Modification section of the General Permit (GP Section II.F.1).
+The Action Plan was initially completed in June, 2015, and was submitted to the DEQ with JMU's MS4 Program Annual Report for the reporting period of July 1, 2014 through June 30, 2015 and was approved by the Department on November 2, 2015.
+Should the Action Plan need to be updated for any reason, updates will be included in annual reports.